matthewscharles/instrument-maker/README.md

 We are currently focusing on Raspberry Pi/desktop but will be updating with instructions for Bela again soon (including the new IDE).
 For anyone interested in trying the demo:

+Recommended: clone this repo using GitHub

 - Clone the repo to a local folder by opening a terminal:
   - `git clone https://github.com/matthewscharles/instrument-maker`
   - On a Mac, you might be required to download developer tools.
 Note: there is no need to install Xcode.

+Alternatively, click the green icon at

 - Install [Pure Data](http://puredata.info/downloads)